Skip to Main Content

 • Alma will change the item's location to Instructor Personal Copy.
 The instructor's name will be associated with the item location.
 All PRIs belonging to that instructor will be created in this same location.

-• Select the item format in the Material Type dropdown menu
+• Select the item format in the Material Type dropdown menu.

-• Select the loan period in the Item Policy dropdown menu
+• Select the loan period in the Item Policy dropdown menu.

 1. Move the PRI from the Instructor Personal Copy location to Reserves.
-Follow the same steps as you would for Library print copies (see Adding Library Print Copies.
+Follow the same steps as you would for Library print copies (see Adding Library Print Copies).

 Note: To add a citation for an existing PRI to a reading list, follow the steps in Edit an Item's Location.
 Then, specify the new reading list in the appropriate field.

-Adding multiple copies of a PRI
+Manage Additional Copies of a PRI

 If an instructor provides multiple copies of the same PRI title, follow these steps.

-4. Assign the first copy Copy Id.
+1. Assign the first Copy ID.

 • Enter Copy 1 in the Copy ID field